I am a traveller, I like to travel as much as I can. Combining photography and traveling was a natural thing. My two passions united at the same time.

 Be careful: your camera’s raw files may be quite large, and they could use different space in your cloud service plan and take a long time to upload.

 In recent years Lightroom has exponentially expanded its user boundaries.

 I am speaking about Lightroom CC Classic and Lightroom CC and Lightroom Mobile and Lightroom Web.
 Check our article for more Lightroom tips on the different versions.

 If you enable the synchro features you will be able to work on the same image across all platforms.

 So you can take a picture with your phone and start postproduction in the Lightroom mobile application (here for iOS and here for Android).
 Later you can continue work in Lighroom CC Classic and find all steps and settings done on your mobile phone.

 Or continue to work on a photo on your phone as you move from one area to another.
 The same photo that you started to develop the night before on your computer.

 This possibility of “sharing” photos requires an Internet connection and to have space on the Adobe cloud.

 And if you do not have an internet connection or you do not travel with a laptop?
-No worries: you can use an accessory like this: RAVPower FileHub.
-This little gadget will create a WiFi connection so you can connect your phone.
+No worries: you can use an accessory like the SanDusk portable SSD.
+This little gadget will create a Wi-Fi connection so you can connect your phone.
 You can insert your SD card and connect your USB drive.

-With the mobile app you can view all the files on the SD card and transfer those files on your drive.
+With the mobile app you can view all the files on the SD card and transfer those files to your drive.